eunvanz/react-awesome-ptr/README.md

 A pull-to-refresh react component that behave like almost native app.

 - in iOS: It utilizes natively supported scroll bounce.
-- in Others: it makes natural scroll bounce artificially.
+- in Others: It makes natural scroll bounce artificially.
 - Support Typescript
 - Light weight (2.86kb gzipped)